 Skip to main content

-By Rob Capra, CFP™ and Jeff Velastegui, Personal Estate & Business Advisor, Founder & Owner of The Legacy Group
+By Robert N. Capra, CFP™ and Jeff Velastegui, Personal Estate & Business Advisor, Founder & Owner of The Legacy Group

 The rush and excitement of the end of year is in full swing as you prepare for the holidays and buy those last-minute gifts for a special loved one.
 Just as there is an ever-so-long to do list to prepare for the holiday season, we want to share with you another important checklist for you to consider as the end of year draws near.

-When we look back on 2022, it will go down as one of the more challenging years in recent memory.
-The combination of high inflation, market volatility and geopolitical turmoil has created a lot of uncertainty and has raised more questions than answers.
-However, as we close out the year there are several things that can be done to help solidify your personal finances and get you off to a good start in 2023.
+When we look back on 2024, it will go down as a year where markets were cooperative, inflation subsided and the Federal Reserve started to lower interest rates.
+Even though your portfolio is most likely increased this year there are several things that can be done to help solidify your personal finances and get you off to a good start in 2025.

 Here are five things you can do before December 31st to help you maximize your bottom line: